Abramson Smith Waldsmith LLP

 Death in vehicular fire from a defectively designed gas tank

-$5,150,000 for our client in a wrongful death/products liability case after husband lost control of his 1996 Ferrari F355 GTS on State Route 1 in Sonoma County and struck a tree.
+$5.15 million for our client in a wrongful death/product liability case after husband lost control of his 1996 Ferrari F355 GTS on State Route 1 in Sonoma County and struck a tree.
 The impact caused the fuel sender device mounted on the bottom of the fuel tank to detach, leaving a gaping opening in the bottom of the tank.
 Fuel poured from the tank, ignited and almost instantaneously entered the passenger compartment, incinerating the driver and his passenger.

 Lunghi v.
 Clark Equipment Co.
 (1984) 153 Cal.App.3d 485